 If you’re here March through May, you’ll likely find yourself shedding layers as wildflowers sprout and the chill fades from the air.
 You may feel like venturing outside on a clear blue-sky day without your coat, but keep your raincoat close by, especially when chasing those spring waterfall hikes.
 And layer up — temperatures can fluctuate wildly as you change elevation.

-Often times, spring brings stellar ski opportunities to Oregon’s mountain resorts, and new exciting upgrades such as the all-weather snow-making machine at Mt.
-Hood Skibowl guarantee snowy fun even if temperatures are above freezing in late season (think spring break).
-When you’re not in the snow, you go on a treasure hunt of wildflowers, explore a new hike in the Gorge or find more inspiration to beginners’ outdoor adventures here.
+Often times, spring brings stellar ski opportunities to Oregon’s mountain resorts.
+When you’re not in the snow, you go on a treasure hunt of wildflowers, explore a new hike in the Gorge or a trip to the less-crowded trails of the Applegate Valley, a wildflower delight in spring.
 In addition to the essentials, here’s what to pack:

 Hiking boots: You’ll need foot protection and traction when you’re trekking.
 Don’t be that guy or gal in flip flops on the trail.